StefanTheFork/reverseproject/README.md

 # New stuff.

+## there is now a devbuild base, install it using sewer -i base-devbuild

 sewer v1 has been released!

 sewer is the new package manager for reverse. its alot better than spm but you do need spm to install sewer.